solita/solita.github.com/_posts/2020-03-02-reduce-boilerplate-with-records.md

 To conclude, I would say that Java 14 version of records is definitely a nice step forward:
  1. they reduce boilerplate code in data carrier classes
+ 2. encourage rich typing and immutability
- 2. data is modeled as data
+ 3. data is modeled as data

-The fact that data is modeled as data is even more important than reducing boilerplate, because it allows tools and future versions of Java support cool features such as [pattern matching](https://cr.openjdk.java.net/~briangoetz/amber/pattern-match.html)!
+The fact that data is modeled as data could be even more important than reducing boilerplate, because it allows tools and future versions of Java support cool features such as [pattern matching](https://cr.openjdk.java.net/~briangoetz/amber/pattern-match.html)!

 The new Java 14 will be released on March 17, 2020.
 In general, it's possible that some preview features will be removed or modified.
 I strongly believe, however, that records are here to stay and will change the way we program in Java.